KeriBrady/portfolio/README.md

 #My Online Portfolio

 My online portfolio is built with semantic HTML5, Sass, media queries, a responsive grid, and a SMACSS-inspired file structure.
 It features my background skills and education, as well as some recent projects that will be periodically updated.
-Feel free to contact me for collaboration or work opportunities!
+Feel free to contact me about collaboration or work opportunities!

 Website can be viewed live at [keribrady.com](http://www.keribrady.com)